INFANT PROTECTION SYSTEMS FLAG BABY SWITCH IN PLANO HOSPITAL

-With advancements in hospital security, one might think there’s a small chance of infant mix-ups among birthing centers.
+With advancements in hospital security technology, one might think there’s a small chance of infant mix-ups among birthing centers.
 However, a story from Plano, TX shows that a “baby switch” can still occur.

 Even as a leading manufacturer of RFID-based infant protection systems, we struggled to comprehend how this mix-up occurred.